British Columbia Ombudsperson: History

-In 2014, the office investigated the oversight and regulation of private post-secondary institutions in the province.
+Under Chalke’s leadership, the Office of the Ombudsperson carried out a number of systemic investigations, including the Fairness in a Changing Climate report examining government disaster supports, the A Bid for Fairness and Working Within the Rules reports highlighting how rigid or outdated government practices can disproportionately harm vulnerable British Columbians, and a series of reports that strengthened protections for people in provincial custody.
+Chalke also oversaw the implementation of new responsibilities for the Ombudsperson under B.C.’s Public Interest Disclosure Act, which provides secure channels for public employees to report serious workplace wrongdoing.

+In the 2024/25 fiscal year, the Ombudsperson's office received 7,307 inquiries and complaints under the Ombudsperson Act and 303 inquiries, advice requests, and disclosure reports under the Public Interest Disclosure Act.

 Role and mandate

-The ombudsman operates under the authority of the BC Ombudsperson Act, and can investigate complaints of unfair treatment by more than 2,000 public agencies in British Columbia in the process of implementing government policies.
+The BC Ombudsperson operates under the authority of the BC Ombudsperson Act, and can investigate complaints of unfair treatment by more than 2,000 public agencies in British Columbia in the process of implementing government policies.
 Before registering a complaint, people who contact the Ombudsperson's Office are first referred to specific agencies' internal resolution procedures, if they haven't already tried this route.

 The office responds to complaints from individuals and organizations, and also initiates systemic investigations.
 Confidential interpretation services are offered in more than 180 languages and written information about the Ombudsperson's Office is available in English, French, Chinese, Filipino, Korean, Punjabi, Vietnamese and Spanish.

 The office also makes recommendations about improvement in administrative processes, so that the same problems do not recur.
-For example, In September 2013, the office produced a 'preventative ombudsmanship' report, Open Meetings: Best Practices Guide for Local Governments.
+For example, In September 2013, the office produced a 'preventative ombudship' report, Open Meetings: Best Practices Guide for Local Governments.
 In February 2013, the office produced a report that made recommendations for improvement to practices followed by the Public Guardian and Trustee and the six health authorities, establishing provincial training for staff, and creating legally binding minimum requirements when creating certificates of incapability.
 In 2014, the office released recommendations for improvement in environmental oversight by the Ministry of Forests, Lands and Natural Resources of land development.

 The office brings issues to public awareness, and also reports directly to the British Columbia Legislature.
 An ombudsperson's recommendations are usually very specific suggestions for legislative, regulatory or procedural changes.
 In 2012 the office issued its largest report called The Best of Care: Getting it Right for Seniors in British Columbia, Part 2, making recommendations to the Ministry of Health and five health authorities about improving home and community care, home support, assisted living and residential care services for seniors.

 Agencies that are under the ombudsperson jurisdiction include all provincial ministries, Crown corporations, boards and commissions (e.g. WorkSafeBC).
 Municipalities, regional districts, schools and boards of education, as well as health authorities and hospitals, and also self-regulating professions, such as the College of Physicians and Surgeons, the Law Society, College of Social Workers, are all included.